pywirrarika/naki/README.md

 ## Computational Linguistic Analyze and Surveys

+- Littell, P., Kazantseva, A., Kuhn, R., Pine, A., Arppe, A., Cox, C., & Junker, M. O. (2018).
+[Indigenous language technologies in Canada: Assessment, challenges, and successes](http://www.aclweb.org/anthology/C18-1222).
+In Proceedings of the 27th International Conference on Computational Linguistics (pp. 2620-2632).

 - Gutierrez-Vasques, X., & Mijangos, V. (2018).
 [Comparing morphological complexity of Spanish, Otomi and Nahuatl](http://aclweb.org/anthology/W18-4604).
 In Proceedings of the Workshop on Linguistic Complexity and Natural Language Processing (pp. 30-37).

 - Klavans, J. L. (2018).
 [Computational Challenges for Polysynthetic Languages](http://www.aclweb.org/anthology/W18-4801).
 In Proceedings of the Workshop on Computational Modeling of Polysynthetic Languages (pp. 1-11).